cant-think-of-name/soc-printer-app/README.md

 Clone this repository: `git clone https://github.com/cant-think-of-name/soc-printer-app.git`

 Install dependencies: `yarn install` or `npm install`.
-Yarn is preferred as this project commits the `yarn.lock` file instead of the `package-lock.json` file.
+Npm is preferred as this project commits the `package-lock.json` file.

-Run this project in development mode: `yarn start`
+Run this project in development mode: `npm start`

-Build the app for production: `yarn build`
+Build the app for production: `npm build`

 Other important information can be found in the README of [Create React App](https://github.com/facebook/create-react-app)